maxcarter/Quick/README.md

 #### Authenticate a User

-To request authentication send the following payload to `/users/authentication` in a POST request.
+To request authentication, send the following payload to `/users/authentication` in a POST request.

 ```
 {